Art-Ability Exhibition

 The Exhibition

-The District Council of Grant's Art-Ability Exhibition and People's Choice Art Prize will be held at The Hangar Gallery, Mount Gambier Regional Airport from September 2025 to February 2026, to highlight and celebrate the diverse talents of people living with disabilities within in our community.
+The District Council of Grant's Art-Ability Exhibition and People's Choice Art Prize is being held at The Hangar Gallery, Mount Gambier Regional Airport to highlight and celebrate the diverse talents of people living with disabilities within in our community.

-The People’s Choice Art Prize will be awarded on the International Day of People with Disability, Wednesday 3 December 2025, to the artists with the most public votes.
+Recipients of the People’s Choice Art Prize will be awarded on the International Day of People with Disability, Wednesday 3 December 2025, to the top three artists with the most public votes.

 Background